simply-coded/easy-ie-automate/README.md

 > **@params**
 *squery* [string] - A query string to get the iframe.
 **@return**
-[HTMLElement] - The frame element's contentDocument as an object.
+[object] - The frame element's contentDocument as an object.
 ```vb
 Set eIE = (New EasyIEAutomate)(vbUseDefault)